 For the duration of Years 7, 8 and 9, the laptop is owned by Faith College.
 Considerable cost savings around software licensing are possible while Faith College owns the device.
 At the end of Year 9, families can purchase the laptop for the nominal sum of $1.00.

 At the end of Year 9, when the laptop program devices are reloaded with a basic Windows 10 ‘factory image’, they will not have the full suite of College software pre-loaded as they have done for Years 7/8/9.
-Students are free to download any required software such as Microsoft Office or the Adobe Design Suite, or any other subject specific software, from the College’s Student Portal.
+In Years 10/11/12, students are free to download any required software such as Microsoft Office or the Adobe Design Suite, or any other subject specific software, from the College’s Student Portal.

 If a new laptop is required for the senior years, a device will need to be purchased by the family that meets the College’s Bring Your Own Device (BYOD) guidelines at the time, which includes both Apple and Windows alternatives.
 Each year, the College releases requirements for BYO devices and also offers Year 10-12 families the option to purchase a device recommended by the Faith IT team.

 Yes, students are allowed to install software on their laptop.
 However, it must remain primarily a learning device and any programs that are installed must not interfere with the software installed by the College or any security mechanisms in place on the laptop.
 Whilst the installation of games is not explicitly banned, it is not encouraged and if they are present, they must not be played while at the College – with no exceptions.